OPS-E2E-PPE/VBA-Docs/api/Access.Report.Section.md

 keywords: vbaac10.chm13874
 f1_keywords:
 - vbaac10.chm13874
-ms.prod: access
 api_name:
 - Access.Report.Section
 ms.assetid: 3baad974-8869-30b5-abe3-8cf754a225b3
 ms.date: 02/26/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Report.Section property (Access)

-You can use the **Section** property to identify a section of a report and provide access to the properties of that section.
+Use the **Section** property to identify a section of a report and provide access to the properties of that section.
 Read-only **Section** object.

 ## Syntax